 Who is Matt DeVries?

 Matt is a partner of Burr & Forman LLP, a century old full-service law firm with a forward-thinking approach to providing legal solutions.
 Burr & Forman has nearly 300 attorneys and offices in Alabama, Florida, Georgia, Mississippi and Tennessee, offering a wide range of business and litigation services to diverse clients with local, national and international interests.
 Matt is licensed to practice in Tennessee, Virginia and the District of Columbia, Matt represents clients on the East Coast and throughout the Southeast.
-He also has his own project management team at home with a lovely wife and seven children.
+He is also a single father of seven children, ranging from 23 to 9.

 - Contract drafting and project administration; Risk assessment and management; Litigation and arbitration of disputes in Federal and state courts; Industries experience includes highways and bridges, commercial and residential, public infrastructure and transportation, power generation and offshore drilling